 I blended up a couple of batches of red salsa and a few batches of green salsa.

-1 28oz. can whole tomatoes (do not drain)
+1 28oz. can whole tomatillos (do not drain) OR red tomatoes

 3 fresh jalapenos, no seeds, unless you want in HOT